How COVID-19 is shaping the way we shop

 "By linking our app to the credit card terminal, customers get greater transparency of their purchases, messages, and rewards in the app.
 On the other hand, we gain a clearer understanding of who our customers are and how we can provide them with better service and products.
 That’s amazing for us.”

-Centralizing your payments also makes operations more straightforward, especially if you operate in several markets or have multiple franchisees, as Casper Mooyman, Head of Marketing at Domino’s Pizza said:
+As well as providing a unified customer experience, centralizing your payments makes operations more straightforward.
+This is especially so if you operate in several markets or have multiple franchisees, as Casper Mooyman, Head of Marketing at Domino’s Pizza said:

 “We want to offer our franchisees the best tools, reports, and insights into running their business.
 If you split out your online and in store payments you have all these different systems and tools and reports from which the franchisee must collect the revenue per day all by themselves.
 Unified commerce means we have a one-stop environment for them to better understand what money they’ve made and which payments were done online vs in store.”